 All RightsCon participants are required to register and secure a ticket prior to arrival in San José, Costa Rica on June 9, 2020.
 If your proposal is accepted into the program, we will provide you with a menu of ticket discount codes that you can share with the speakers associated with your session.
 These codes can be applied upon checkout through our ticketing portal on Eventbrite.
 We firmly believe the price of a ticket should never prohibit participation in RightsCon.
 That’s our official policy, and it applies regardless of where you’re located.
 However, for those who have the means, we ask that you pay what you can, in order to balance out the costs for participants who are unable to meet the true ticket price.

 Every year we fund and support travel for a small number of participants.
 We do our best to reserve this support for participants who face financial and other barriers to travel, and particularly participants from the Global South and representatives from communities at risk.
-The form to apply for travel support will be available on our Program Platform until March 6, 2020, and final decisions will be communicated to applicants on March 20, 2020.
+The form to apply for travel support will be available on our Program Platform until March 31, 2020 11:59pm PST.
 You can consult our website to see if you require a visa to enter Costa Rica and if you qualify for any exceptions.
 Visa process time is approximately one month.
 We encourage everyone who requires a visa to begin the process as soon as possible.
 If required, you can request a visa invitation letter on our Program Platform.

 There are two phases to building the final program once we have sent out proposal status notifications.
 If your proposal is accepted, you will have the opportunity to inform us which days of the summit, if any, you are unable to host the session.
 Afterwards, in April, we will share a draft schedule with organizers before publishing the final program schedule in May.
 While we do our best to accommodate the schedules of our speakers and session organizers, and we will work with you to smooth out any issues in the lead-up to the summit, we typically can’t guarantee the availability of specific time slots or rooms.
 Once we have finalized the schedule, we will share an official Session Organizer’s Guide, which includes information about room layouts, set-up, and more.